mlubinsky/mlubinsky.github.com/scala/README.md

 Case classes provides a recursive decomposition mechanism via pattern matching, it is a regular classes which export their constructor parameter.
 The constructor parameters of case classes can be accessed directly and are treated as public values.

+Case classes are standard classes declared with a special modifier case.
+Case classes export their constructor parameters and provide a recursive decomposition mechanism through pattern matching.
+The constructor parameters of case classes are treated as public values and can be accessed directly.
+For a case class, companion objects and its associated method also get generated automatically.
+All the methods in the class, as well, methods in the companion objects are generated based on the parameter list.
+The only advantage of Case class is that it automatically generates the methods from the parameter list.

+Features of Case Class in Scala
+Case objects and Case class are serializable by default.
+Case classes can be used for pattern matching.

 ### App
 App is a helper class that holds the main method and its Members together.